ealitten/makers-bnb/README.md

 MakersBnB challenge
 ==================

-Makker's Academy group project to create a clone of a popular website which lets you list and book spaces to stay in.
+Maker's Academy group project to create a clone of a popular website which lets you list and book spaces to stay in.

 Technologies used